-This blog was originally published on the International Society of Automation's (ISA) Global Cybersecurity Alliance blog.
+This blog on ICS network segmentation was originally published on the International Society of Automation's (ISA) Global Cybersecurity Alliance blog.

 In fact, most industrial operations, like oil and gas, power, utilities, maritime, and manufacturing, already employ simple segmentation between the corporate IT networks and the ICS or operational technology (OT) networks.
 But for most, that is where their segmentation stops.
 Why?

-Segmentation within ICS networks can be challenging and costly.
+OT network segmentation can be challenging and costly.
 It requires in-depth knowledge of the ICS network and devices—often hundreds in these environments.
-And depending on how it's done, implementation in ICS networks can take considerable time, effort and may require network downtime, costing organizations substantially.
+And depending on how it's done, network segmentation projects in ICS networks can take considerable time, effort and may require network downtime, costing organizations substantially.

 Additionally, many organizations lack the expertise and coordination necessary to undertake these projects.
 IT professionals traditionally implement network segmentation leveraging IT devices, but ICS networks are managed by operations personnel who typically do not have the same level of cybersecurity experience or training.
 Without close coordination, segmentation in the ICS network is not possible.